 As price movements in leverage are generally small, leverage is a useful tool to gain better returns for your efforts.

 It is important to remember that trading with leverage involves risk.
-Unfavourable forex movements can lead to higher than losses than you may anticipate.
+Unfavourable forex movements can lead to higher losses than you may anticipate.

 The maximum leverage the brokers can offer depends on who their financial regulator is.
 European regulators have tighter regulation than other regions.